jeckt/trainer/README.rst

    #.
 A more efficent way to run all test suites before check in?
    #.
 Helper methods to easily update persistent data storage for changes in
          Exercise and Exercises classes
    #.
-Add ids to exercises to enable easier adding/removing
+Add ids to exercises to enable easier adding/removing (auto generated id)

 #.
 Enable support for generating lists with time to complete estimates